ChrisChen0803/fa22-cse110-lab4/expose/javascript/part2.md

 ### Question 15
 == will transform the operands having same type before comparison.
 === will directly compare.
 If the type is not same, it will return false.
+### Question 17
+modifyArray([1,2,3],doSomething) will return [2,4,6].
+In the loop, each number will go to doSomething first and then push back to arr. doSomething just 2 * the original numbers.
+Therefore, we get [2,4,6]